chadtolentino/action-lambda-python-zip/README.md

 - `requirements_txt`
     The name/path for the `requirements.txt` file.
 Defaults to `requirements.txt`.
 - `s3_bucket`
-    Name of S3 bucket to upload dependencies.zip to
+    Name of S3 bucket to upload dependencies.zip to (for dependencies over 50 MB)

 ### Example Workflow
 ```yaml